NisseOscar/BetfairExchange/README.md

 ```
 openssl genrsa -out client-2048.key 2048
 ```
-This may require you to override some default settings of openSSL which is done in the openssl.cnf.
+This may require you to override some default settings of openSSL which is done by creating a configuration file openssl.cnf with the following settings.
 ```
 [ ssl_client ]
 basicConstraints = CA:FALSE